Donders-Institute/meg-hackathon/2020-05-25-interoperability/README.md

 In many programming (or data analysis) environments it is possible to execute code that is implemented in other programming languages.

 -   Python has an [API](https://docs.python.org/3/c-api/index.html) that allows programmers to extend it with C/C++ code
+-   In Python you can also execute [Julia](https://pyjulia.readthedocs.io/en/latest/) code
 -   MATLAB has [MEX files](https://nl.mathworks.com/help/matlab/call-mex-file-functions.html?s_tid=CRUX_lftnav) for C/C++ and Fortran code
--   MATLAB can access existing [Java classes](https://nl.mathworks.com/help/matlab/using-java-libraries-in-matlab.html?s_tid=CRUX_lftnav)
+-   MATLAB can access and execute [Java classes](https://nl.mathworks.com/help/matlab/using-java-libraries-in-matlab.html?s_tid=CRUX_lftnav), which is also used in its own graphical user interface and desktop
--   MATLAB can also execute functions and objects in [Python](https://nl.mathworks.com/help/matlab/call-python-libraries.html?s_tid=CRUX_lftnav)
+-   MATLAB can execute functions and objects in [Python](https://nl.mathworks.com/help/matlab/call-python-libraries.html?s_tid=CRUX_lftnav)
+-   Julia can call external [C and Fortran code](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/)
 -   R can call external [C and Fortran code](https://cran.r-project.org/doc/manuals/R-exts.html#System-and-foreign-language-interfaces)

-The advantage of this tighter binding over using the `system()` call is that you can directly pass variables between the two, since they share the same memory.
-There is no need to write input and output data to intermediate files.
+ The advantage of this tighter binding over using the `system()` call is that you can directly pass variables between the two; there is no need to transfer input and output data using temporary files.

 # Using an execution environment